Dębsko, West Pomeranian Voivodeship

 Dębsko (Denzig) is a village in the administrative district of Gmina Kalisz Pomorski, within Drawsko County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 5 km south-west of Kalisz Pomorski, 31 km south of Drawsko Pomorskie, and 87 km east of the regional capital Szczecin.

 History

+The territory became part of the emerging Polish state under its first ruler Mieszko I around 967.
+In different periods in the Middle Ages it was a part of Pomerania or Greater Poland.

-In 1326, the village was destroyed by Polish troops.
+In 1326, the village was destroyed by Polish-Lithuanian troops.
 In 1337, according to the land register it was in the possession of the Bruthow family.
-According to damage records, it suffered greatly again in 1443 at the hands of Polish troops, and in 1467 it was plundered by passing mercenaries.
+From 1373 Drawno was part of the Lands of the Bohemian Crown (or Czech Lands), ruled by the Luxembourg dynasty.
+In 1402, the Luxembourgs reached an agreement with Poland in Kraków.
+Poland was to buy and re-incorporate the territory, but eventually the Luxembourgs sold the city to the Teutonic Order. and in 1467 it was plundered by passing mercenaries.
 In 1507, John, Margrave of Brandenburg-Küstrin confirmed ownership by the Wedel.
 The half-timbered church was built in 1577.
 In 1658, Denzig belonged to Colonel Georn von Beneckendorf as a fief.
 In 1778, Johann Ernst Gottlieb von Wedell acquired the village, and later the Romberg were owners.
-In 1896 train station Denzig was built train station on the Arnswalde-Kallies line (today: Grzmiąca–Kostrzyn-line).
+In 1896 a train station Denzig was built train station on the Arnswalde-Kallies line (today: Grzmiąca–Kostrzyn-line).